Brattle Street (Boston)

-Brattle Street, which existed from 1694 to 1962, was a street in Boston, Massachusetts located on the current site of City Hall Plaza, at Government Center.
+Brattle Street, which existed from 1694 to 1962, was a street in Boston, Massachusetts, located on the current site of City Hall Plaza, at Government Center.
+The street ran the short distance from Scollay Square to Faneuil Hall.

 History

+John Adams and his family lived on this street for a year in 1768, and in another house in 1770, before moving to Braintree; he may have had a law practice in his house.

 Around 1853, former Virginia slave Anthony Burns worked for "Coffin Pitts, clothing dealer, no.36 Brattle Street."
 Nearby, abolitionist John P. Coburn managed a clothing store at 20 Brattle Street.
 In 1850, Joshua Bowen Smith, a black abolitionist and member of Boston's Vigilance Committee, operated a catering business at 16 Brattle Street."

 In 1921, the first Radio Shack store opened at 46 Brattle Street.
+The antiquarians Brattle Books was originally located on Brattle Street.